 About American Jazz Dance Affiliation

-THE American Jazz Dance Affiliation was founded by Mary Evers who worked in New Zealand and America studying and tutoring in Jazz Dance.
-Originally the organisation was known and the Dupree Syllabus as at that time Mary was working in affiliation with Roland Dupree from Los Angeles.
+The American Jazz Dance Affiliation was founded by Mary Evers who worked in New Zealand and America studying and tutoring in Jazz Dance.
+Originally the organisation was known as the Dupree Syllabus as at that time Mary was working in affiliation with Roland Dupree from Los Angeles.
 Roland owned top professional studios and a dance convention in Hollywood and he and Mary had a long time working relationship.

 Mary passed away and left the business to Sharyn Underwood and Sharon Stevens-Cottle both of whom had been teaching the work in their own studios since its introduction and both of whom were technical examiners.
+The AJDA has since changed hands and the new Co-Directors Louise ten Hove and Nikki Wilkinson have also trained in the syllabus and whom are both technical examiners themselves.

 The Affiliation offers a strong support network to teachers and is constantly monitoring the progress of technique and style within the international industry employing different choreographers where they see fit to update the Combination and Dance content.